clang-ykt/ONNF/doc/Dialects/onnx.md

 1. `x`: memref of any type values or tensor of any type values
 1. `x_scale`: memref of any type values or tensor of any type values
-1. `x_zero_point`: memref of any type values or tensor of any type values
+1. `x_zero_point`: memref of any type values or tensor of any type values or none type

 #### Attributes: